ProbieK/PassGen/README.md

 | print	| Printable characters: alnum, punct, and space |

 ### Recommendation:
-Add an entry in your .bashrc file to alias this command so that it can be run from anywhere.
+Add an entry in your .bashrc or .bash_profile file to alias this command so that it can be run from anywhere.
 `alias passgen="/path/to/script/passgen.sh"`
+Don't forget to run the following (or similar):
+`source ~/.bash_profile`
 Or, if you want to use the output in another script:
 `myvar=$(/path/to/script/passgen.sh -s)`
 ##### In any terminal window type: